Notes on explicit smooth maps on 7-dimensional manifolds into the 4-dimensional Euclidean space: Special generic maps and round fold maps.

-\subsection{Fundamental differential topological properties of special generic maps and manifolds admitting them}
+\subsection{Fundamental differential topological properties of special generic maps and manifolds admitting them.}

 We introduce fundamental properties and propositions on special generic maps.
-See articles referred in section \ref{sec:1} and as articles related stuffs are included, see also \cite{kitazawa}, \cite{kitazawa2}, \cite{kitazawa3}, \cite{kitazawa4} ,\cite{kitazawa5}, \cite{kitazawa6} and \cite{saekisuzuoka} for example. \begin{Prop} Let $m>n \geq 1$ be integers. \begin{enumerate} \item For a closed and connected manifold of dimension $m$, if it admits a special generic map into ${\mathbb{R}}^n$, then it is regarded as a composition of a suitable smooth map onto a compact and connected manifold of dimension $n$ satisfying the following with an immersion into ${\mathbb{R}}^n$. \begin{enumerate} \item The boundary of the compact manifold coincides with the singular value set. \item On the inverse image of the interior of this map, the map onto this interior gives a $S^{m-n}$-bundle. \item On the inverse image of a small collar neighborhood of the target space, the composition of the map onto this neighborhood and the canonical projection onto the boundary gives a linear $D^{m-n+1}$-bundle. \end{enumerate} \item For a compact and connected manifold of dimension $n$ we can immerse into ${\mathbb{R}}^n$, there exists a closed and connected manifold of dimension $m$ admitting a special generic map into ${\mathbb{R}}^n$ such that the $n$-dimensional manifold explained in the previous statement is diffeomorphic to the given $n$-dimensional manifold and that the special generic map is represented as the composition of the smooth surjection as in the previous statement with an immersion of the manifold into ${\mathbb{R}}^n$.
+See articles referred in section \ref{sec:1} and as related other articles, see also \cite{kitazawa}, \cite{kitazawa2}, \cite{kitazawa3}, \cite{kitazawa4} ,\cite{kitazawa5}, \cite{kitazawa6} and \cite{saekisuzuoka} for example. \begin{Prop} Let $m>n \geq 1$ be integers. \begin{enumerate} \item For an $m$-dimensional closed and connected manifold $M$, if it admits a special generic map into ${\mathbb{R}}^n$, then it is regarded as the composition of a suitable smooth map onto an $n$-dimensional compact and connected manifold satisfying the following properties with a smooth immersion into ${\mathbb{R}}^n$. \begin{enumerate} \item The boundary of the compact manifold coincides with the singular value set. \item On the preimage of the interior of this map, the map onto this interior gives a smooth $S^{m-n}$-bundle. \item On the preimage of a small collar neighborhood of the manifold of the target, the composition of the map onto this neighborhood with the canonical projection onto the boundary gives a linear $D^{m-n+1}$-bundle. \end{enumerate} \item For an $n$-dimensional compact and connected manifold we can smoothly immerse into ${\mathbb{R}}^n$, there exists an $m$-dimensional closed and connected manifold admitting a special generic map into ${\mathbb{R}}^n$ such that the $n$-dimensional manifold explained in the previous statement is diffeomorphic to the given $n$-dimensional manifold and that the special generic map is represented as the composition of the smooth surjection as in the previous statement with a smooth immersion of the $n$-dimensional manifold into ${\mathbb{R}}^n$.